YousafRaja/Assignment1/README.md

 # Assignment1

 ## How to run:
 ./main.py

+## How to run:
-Windows users that don't have python3 installed can run it through PowerShell.
+Windows users that don't have python3 installed should try running it through PowerShell.

-Site used for testing regex:
+## Reference:
 https://regex101.com/